Panasonic G7 versus Canon M6

 The side-by-side display below illustrates the physical size and weight of the Panasonic G7 and the Canon M6.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G7 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably smaller (29 percent) than the Panasonic G7.
-Moreover, the M6 is slightly lighter (5 percent) than the G7.
+Moreover, the M6 is markedly lighter (5 percent) than the G7.
 In this context, it is worth noting that neither the G7 nor the M6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.